Convergent and Efficient Deep Q Network Algorithm: Abstract

 \section{Abstract}

 Despite the empirical success of the deep Q network (DQN) reinforcement learning algorithm and its variants, DQN is still not well understood and it does not guarantee convergence.
-In this work, we show that DQN can diverge and cease to operate in realistic settings.
-Although there exist gradient-based convergent methods, we show that they actually have inherent problems in learning behaviour and elucidate why they often fail in practice.
-To overcome these problems, we propose a convergent DQN algorithm (\textit{C-DQN}) by carefully modifying DQN, and we show that the algorithm is convergent and can work with large discount factors ($\sim0.9998$).
-It learns robustly in difficult settings and can learn several difficult games in the \textit{Atari 2600} benchmark where DQN fail, within a moderate computational budget.
-Our codes have been publicly released and can be used to reproduce our results.\footnote{\url{https://github.com/Z-T-WANG/ConvergentDQN}}
+In this work, we show that DQN can indeed diverge and cease to operate in realistic settings.
+Although there exist gradient-based convergent methods, we show that they actually have inherent problems in learning dynamics which cause them to fail even in simple tasks.
+To overcome these problems, we propose a convergent DQN algorithm (\textit{C-DQN}) that is guaranteed to converge and can work with large discount factors ($\sim\!0.9998$).
+It learns robustly in difficult settings and can learn several difficult games in the Atari 2600 benchmark that DQN fails to solve.
+Our codes have been publicly released and can be used to reproduce our results.\footnote{https://github.com/Z-T-WANG/ConvergentDQN}